Jim VandeHei: Personal life

-He is married to Autumn Hanna VandeHei, a former staffer for House Republican Leader Tom DeLay of Texas who served as Deputy Assistant Secretary for Legislation (Human Services) in the Presidency of George W. Bush.
+VandeHei is married to Autumn Hanna VandeHei, a former staffer for House Republican Leader Tom DeLay of Texas who served as Deputy Assistant Secretary for Legislation (Human Services) in the Presidency of George W. Bush.
 She was an executive producer of I Am Jane Doe, a film on sex trafficking.

 Jim and Autumn have three children and reside in Alexandria, Virginia.
+VandeHei has ankylosing spondylitis, a rare spinal condition.